promptfoo/promptfoo/site/docs/guides/llm-redteaming.md

 ```sh
 npx promptfoo@latest view
 ```

+By default, this will open the eval logs.
+Click "Vulnerability Report" in the top right corner to see the report view.

 Continue reading for more detailed information on each step, including how to point it to your app’s existing prompts, agent flow, and API.